 - Contextual factors – location, time, device, etc.

-Based on this profile, the security solution can automatically and continuously check if there has been a switch of users for a particular device or web application.
-Such an approach allows detecting both actual human users who try to access the system from someone else's device or account and malware like bots that use stolen credentials.
+Based on a user’s baseline behavior profile, the security solution can automatically and continuously check if there has been a switch of users for a particular device or web application.
+Such an approach allows for distinguishing actual users trying to access the system using someone else's device or account from malware-like bots that use stolen credentials.

 Continuous authentication vs MFA

 Continuous authentication should be viewed as a supplement to and not a substitute for multi-factor authentication (MFA).
-The main goal of any MFA solution is to confirm that the person trying to access the system is who they claim to be, thus adding an extra layer of security for protecting your critical assets.
-The main problem is that a regular two-factor authentication solution won't re-verify a user's identity once the session is started.
+The main goal of any MFA solution is to confirm that the person trying to access the system is who they claim to be, thus adding an extra layer of security for protecting critical assets.
+However, a regular two-factor authentication solution won't re-verify a user's identity once the session is started.

-Finally, from the perspective of compliance with regulations and standards such as PCI DSS, MFA is a must-have component for identity and access management.
-Adopting MFA and secondary authentication is necessary for ensuring quality identity and access management and proper protection of your sensitive data.
+Finally, from the perspective of compliance with standards, regulations, and laws such as PCI DSS, the GDPR, and HIPAA, multi-factor authentication is a must-have component for identity and access management.
+Adopting MFA is necessary for ensuring quality identity and access management and proper protection of your sensitive data.